cristianoliveira/distributex/README.md

 # distributex

-This is a POC of a federated application combining the Xs of NGINX and HTMX (AKA micro-frontends)
+This is a POC of a federated architecture combining the Xs of NGINX and HTMX (AKA micro-frontends/microservice same thing)

 ## Architecture